fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 ## 14-10-20 v0.1.6
 -------------------
-- Fixed: httr::GET timeout was not handled properly, resulting in an error.
+- Fixed: httr::GET timeout was not handled properly, resulting in random errors.
   API (random) timeouts are now properly handled with purrr::safely.
+  I think this is why the package was removed:

   << v0.1.5 was removed from CRAN because of that problem:
    Error: processing vignette 'Tutorial.Rmd' failed with diagnostics:
     Timeout was reached: [apis.datos.gob.ar] Operation timed out after 154 milliseconds with 0 bytes received
     --- failed re-building ‘Tutorial.Rmd’ >>